GDP in France

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-The Markit Flash Composite Purchasing Managers’ Index (PMI) jumped from a revised 51.4 (previously reported: 51.6) in November to 52.8 in December, vastly overshooting market analysts’ expectations of a softer 51.6 increase.
+The Markit Flash Composite Purchasing Managers’ Index (PMI) jumped from a revised 53.1 (previously reported: 52.8) in December to 53.8 in January, overshooting market analysts’ expectations of a 53.3 increase.